rekby-forks/etcddir/readme.md

 Now it work only with default etcd: http://localhost:2379 without authentication - for work with local server.
 If you need normal authenticate mode - write me or create pull request.

+Can work with 2 and 3 api versions.
+APIv3 is default.